 Chris Hayes of the Nation noted that his $250 donation went to the congressional campaign of a good friend, Alabama Democrat Josh Segall, and Vanity Fair’s Bethany McLean said her donations, totaling $2,000, were to her husband’s “close personal friend,” lllinois Senate candidate David Hoffman (D).
 Here’s Seymour Hersh on his $1,000 donation to Rep. Walt Minnick (D-Idaho):

 Hersh said the two met while Minnick worked in the Nixon administration.

 Hersh said it’s “great” that journalists are giving money.

 “A: It’s nobody’s business.
 B: It’s not like I’m giving money to a presidential candidate or a party,” he added, saying that he’s also given money to a Washington state senatorial candidate, who is Republican.
 “I’m giving money to people I think are good people.”

 Among the “six media professionals who have contributed more than five figures since January 2009?”
 Anna Wintour, the editor-in-chief of Vogue, “maxed out contribution limits last year, giving $30,400 to the DNC.”
 Ditto ESPN Executive Producer Maura Mandt.
 And Richard Mellon Scaife, owner and publisher of the Pittsburgh Tribune-Review has contributed $14,400 to the RNC and Pennsylvania Republican candidates.

-Have a look at the the downloadable spreadsheet with all the details (Teaser: there are more donations to D’s than to R’s.)Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Have a look at the the downloadable spreadsheet with all the details (Teaser: there are more donations to D’s than to R’s.)Liz Cox Barrett is a writer at CJR.